mgol/grunt-check-dependencies/README.md

     // If true, on error, instead of failing the task, `npm install` will be invoked for the user.
     // `false` by default.
     install: boolean,

+    // If true, logs non-error messages as well.
+    verbose: boolean,
 }
 ```